 Know how to use the freed-up instructional time.

-It’s one thing to say you want a student-centered learning environment, but it’s another to implement one on a daily basis.
+It’s one thing to say we want a student-centered learning environment, but it’s another to implement one on a daily basis.
 It’s important to design and plan for effective, meaningful class activities, discussions, and collaboration that will allow students to interact with the video content in a scaffolded and differentiated way.
-Jig-saws, small group discussions guided by teacher-created questions, station activities, interactive Smart-Board exercises, and project-based learning are just a few examples of how you can structure your class periods.